Types and Terms Translated: Unrestricted Resources in Encoding Functions as Processes (Extended Version)

 The encoding $\recencodopenf{\cdot}$ converts $n$ occurrences of $x$ in a term into $n$ distinct variables $x_1, \ldots, x_n$.
-The sharing construct coordinates the occurrences of these $n$ variables by constraining each to occur exactly once within a term.
+The sharing construct coordinates them by constraining each to occur exactly once within a term.
 We proceed in two stages.
-First, we share all free linear variables using $\recencodopenf{\cdot}$: this ensures that free variables are replaced by bound shared variables.
-Second, we apply the encoding $\recencodf{\cdot}$ on the corresponding closed term.
-The encoding is presented in ~\figref{fig:auxencfailunres}: $ \recencodf{\cdot}$ maintains $x[i]$ unaltered, and acts homomorphically over contatenation of bags and explicit substitutions.
-As we will see, this will enable a tight operational correspondence result with $\spi$.
-In \appref{app:encodingone} we establish the correctness of $\recencodopenf{\cdot}$.
+First, we share all linear free linear variables using $\recencodopenf{\cdot}$: this ensures that free variables are replaced by shared variables which are then bound by the sharing construct.
+Second, we apply the encoding $\recencodf{\cdot}$ on the corresponding term.
+The encoding is presented in \figref{fig:auxencfailunres}: $ \recencodf{\cdot}$ maintains $x[i]$ unaltered, and acts homomorphically over concatenation of bags and explicit substitutions. {The encoding renames bound variables with bound shared variables.} As we will see, this will enable a tight operational correspondence result with $\spi$. \iftypes In \cite{DBLP:journals/corr/abs-2111} \else In \appref{app:encodingone} \fi we establish the correctness of $\recencodopenf{\cdot}$.

 \begin{example} We apply the encoding $\recencodf{\cdot}$ in some of the $\lamrfailunres$-terms from Example~\ref{ex:id_term}: for simplicity, we assume that $N$ and $U$ have no free variables.

 \end{example}